tstack/lnav/docs/source/formats.rst

 Log Formats
 ===========

-Log files are parsed based on formats defined in configuration files.
+Log files loaded into **lnav** are parsed based on formats defined in configuration files.
 Many formats are already built in to the **lnav** binary and you can define your own using a JSON file.
 When loading files, each format is checked to see if it can parse the first few lines in the file.
 Once a match is found, that format will